-3 rd March 2021 Lighthouse Schools Partnership Trust Review date: (Compaction plan section baddressed)

-East Harptree & Ubley Collaboration ,

-1. Jane Bailey

-Assessed by: Date:

-2. Cathy Brown

-This latest version will be emailed to all staff for consultation and information with a precis changes written in purple text.
+Lighthouse Schools Partnership Trust East Harptree & Ubley Collaboration Review date: Assessed by: Jane Bailey Cathy Brown Date: 12.5.21 This latest version will be emailed to all staff for consultation and information with a precis of the major changes written in purple text.
 Staff training was delivered on 1 st September 2020 and updated on Friday 5 th March 2021.
-Staff wan email notification to say that they have attended H&S training (Sep 2020) and understand the ifor safe working practices as outlined in this latest RA 3 rd March 2021.
+Staff will forward an email notification to say that they have attended H&S training (Sep 2020) and understand the implications for safe working practices as outlined in this latest RA 12 th May 2021.